o3bvv/verboselib/README.rst

 The primary domain of use is applications & services.
 However, it can also be used in libraries.

-In such a case users of a target library will have to be aware of using ``verboselib`` as well.
-Hence, ``verboselib`` can be viewed as a i18n & l10n framework.
+In such case users of a target library will have to be aware of using ``verboselib`` as well.
+Hence, ``verboselib`` can be viewed as an i18n & l10n framework.

 Generally, reliance on frameworks is a thing to refrain from in stand-alone public libraries, but it can also be a totally valid design decision for auxiliary libraries at a product-level scale.